 - Save closed-ended questions to follow up on something specific the interviewee said.
 When the interviewee is telling her story (the narrative) of the incident and a question pops into the interviewer’s mind about what she said, don’t interrupt.
 After the witness gives her narrative, try open-ended questions before closing in on small details with closed-ended questions.
 This will keep the interviewee in memory retrieval mode for a little longer.
 The interviewer should write down questions and ask them after the interviewee has completely finished her narrative, and the questions should pertain to the narrative.
 For example, “You stated that you were on Workstation 3 when the incident occurred.
 Is that your normal workstation?”

 - Set up the cognitive interview.
 There are three steps to setting up a cognitive interview.
 The first step is to tell the interviewee explicitly to assume the principal role.
 “I didn’t see the incident, so I’m relying on you to tell me what happened.”
 The second step is to ask the interviewee for the narrative.
 “Picture, in your mind’s eye, where you were right before the incident occurred.
 Think about where you were standing, and what you were thinking and feeling at the time.
 Get a clear picture of your surroundings.”
 The third step is to ask the witness to report small details.
 “Tell me everything you remember about the incident no matter how trivial.”
 Then don’t interrupt!

 Let’s take a quick look at a “good” interview.

-Comment below on the techniques the interviewer used that made this interview better than the first as well as any mistakes in the first video that were not discussed above.
+Also, comment below on the techniques the interviewer used that made the second interview better than the first as well as any mistakes in the first video that were not discussed above.